Verified Directory · Sacramento

 These estimates include permitting, site preparation, construction, and basic finishes.
 Costs for utility connections, engineering, and design vary by project.
 Permit fees in Sacramento typically range from $3,000 to $12,000 depending on ADU size and complexity.
 For a detailed breakdown of every cost component, see our ADU construction cost in California guide.

 Every builder on VerifiedADU goes through a multi-point verification process before appearing on this page.
-We check the following using public records maintained by the California Contractors State License Board:
+The following are checked against CSLB public records maintained by the California Contractors State License Board:

 1. Active CSLB license — The contractor holds a current, active license with the appropriate classification for ADU construction (typically B – General Building).